neurodatascience/ComBat_validation/Code_final/README.md

   This script is taken from the [neuroCombat GitHub Repository](https://github.com/Jfortin1/neuroCombat).

 - **`ComBat_train_example.py`**
-  This script provides an example of how to use the Neural-ComBat and D-ComBat models.
+  This script provides an example of how to use the Neuro-ComBat and D-ComBat models.
   `data_example.csv` contains example data used for training two models.

 #===================================================================================